Please enter your email in order to download this publication.

 You can ask one or two business leaders to attend but, perhaps surprising to you, we prefer you don’t.
 The typical reason for inviting business leaders is to include the “voice of the business.”
 We expect good HR leaders to know their business well enough to speak with that voice.

 More importantly, it’s often the suggestions of line leaders, when unchallenged by HR, that create complexity like goal weighting, calculations of final ratings, etc., in the performance management process.

-For the actual design process we rely on a proprietary process we’ve developed call Rapid Cycle Design (RCD), so we provide less specificity about these actions in this article.
+For the actual design process we rely on a proprietary process we’ve developed called Rapid Cycle Design (RCD), so we provide less specificity about these actions in this article.
 RCD makes the design process incredibly efficient by identifying all of the individual decisions that need to be made about performance management (more than 50).
 Each of those decisions is posed as a question to the group and they discuss the range of answers and the implications of each.
 Some questions are relatively straightforward (When should goals be set?) and some potentially more involved (Should behaviors be a part of performance management?).

 Your new talent philosophy should strongly guide your performance management design.
-It will tell you the relative emphasis that you should place on performance, behaviors, differentiation and accountability.
+It will tell you the relative emphasis that you should place on performance, behaviors, differentiation, and accountability.

 Over the two days, the group will be facilitated through a discussion of each question and will finish with a completed draft performance management design.
 It may seem like a challenge to create a complete design in two days but we’ve done it many times.
 In fact, we often finish early on Day 2!

-Day 6&7: Design your Talent Review & Succession Process
+Day 6&7: Design Your Talent Review & Succession Process

 Goal: Design the talent reviews and succession planning processes including the definitions for potential and performance and the tools to be used.